Non-planarity of Markoff graphs mod p: Non-planarity of the cage

 We substitute (\ref{eqn:cage-lower-bound}) in (\ref{eqn:p-bound}), where the number of squares is $s=0$ since we are now interested only in $p \equiv 3 \bmod 4$.
 The number of hexagons is at most $p+1$, as in (\ref{eqn:11mod12}).
 If the connected component of the cage is planar, it follows that

 Even with a crude bound for $\phi$, this implies

-The solution to $x/\log\log{x}=8500$, using Newton's method for instance, is $x=19466.2927\ldots$.
-In particular, the inequality in (\ref{eqn:8500}) is reversed if $p > 20000$.
-One could certainly narrow the search further using better estimates, but it is already feasible to compute $\phi(p+1)$ for all primes less than 20000 (and congruent to 3 mod 4).
-The only cases where $\phi(p+1) < 17$ are
+The solution to $x/\log\log{x}=17000$, using Newton's method for instance, is $x=40134.5\ldots$.
+In particular, the inequality in (\ref{eqn:8500}) is reversed if $p > 40133$ (which factors as $67 \times 599$, the nearest prime being 40129).
+One could certainly narrow the search further using better estimates, but it is already feasible to compute $\phi(p+1)$ for all primes up to $40129$ (and we only need those congruent to 3 mod 4).
+The criterion (\ref{eqn:tests}) is satisfied for $p \leq 101$, but no larger primes.
+The congruences modulo 28 from Corollary~\ref{cor:28} show non-planarity for several of these, leaving only

-and the latter three fail the stricter test $\phi(p+1) \leq 17 - 71/p$ from (\ref{eqn:tests}).
 Of the remaining cases, $p=7$ does in fact have a planar Markoff graph, which coincides with the cage.
-The others $p=11, 19, 23$ are small enough that one can check the graph is connected, either by enumerating enough triples $(x,y,z)$, or by a spectral method (Section ~\ref{sec:lt}).
+The others are small enough that one can check the graph is connected, either by enumerating enough triples $(x,y,z)$, or by a spectral method (Section ~\ref{sec:lt}; see also \cite{dci-lee} for connectedness up to $p \leq 2999$).
 The true value $V$ is then even larger than the lower bound from the cage, and non-planarity follows from the reasoning in Section~\ref{sec:euler}.